Alaji.com

 A little too close?

-So, like friends, don't listen to only one friend; there are lots of AI models out there.
+There are lots of AI models out there.
 Like friends, they tend to have different backgrounds and skill levels for different things.
 Some can render great pictures from prompts, while others are excellent at breaking down a process into steps.
 Use more than one AI model, ask the same question to at least two of them.
-You will be surprised that while, on the surface, they seem to give you the same overall answer, there are subtle differences which can lead to a very different outcome.
+You will be surprised that while, on the surface, they seem to give you the same overall answer, there can be subtle differences leading to a very different outcome.

 It is a paradox that AI, an emotion-free process expected to run on strict critical thinking, produces varying outcomes that need to be compared to those of other AI to check credibility.
-I rarely see advice about not relying on a single AI model; more often than not, the reviews are about features and areas of strength ... images, text, tables, etc. Not about the difference in outcome between models.
+When you read reviews of AI models, look for reviews of comparative and conflicting outcomes between models more so than features and areas of strength.

 When AI gets in the way